zmoore-usgs/Water-Auth-Server/README.md

 - A key for signing requests made to the SAML server
     - Defined in environment variable: `keystoreSAMLKey`
 - A key for signing Oauth2 tokens to be cerated and passed to client services
-    - Defined in environment variable: `keystoreTokenSigningKey`
+    - Defined in environment variable: `keystoreOAuthKey`

     Note that the second and third keys are not necessary when using the `localDev` profile discussed below.